robertoshimizu/design_patterns_java/README.md

 Design patterns gained popularity in computer science after the book Design Patterns: Elements of Reusable Object-Oriented Software was published in 1994 by the so-called "Gang of Four" (Gamma et al.), which is frequently abbreviated as "GoF".

-This repository contains the following examples of each pattern, described in the book `Head First Design Patterns`.
+This repository contains my own `Java` implementation and summary of the examples of each pattern, described in the book `Head First Design Patterns`.

 | Name | Description |
 |------|-------------|